How to Pack a Carry-on for 2 Weeks

 - Bring a micro hairdryer.
 I have a tiny one that I got years ago from Brookstone.
 I had checked that all of the places I stayed at had hairdryers, and yet one of them did not.

 - Don’t bring a raincoat and an umbrella.
 I had figured the umbrella was easier to stash in my bag, but the jacket was more practical.
 However, having both took up space and added weight.
 I only used the raincoat once, and I never used the umbrella.
-I would recommend choosing one or the other, and the jacket makes a little more sense.
+I recommend choosing one or the other, and the jacket makes more sense.

 Packing is an important part of any trip.
 Pack too much, and you’re weighed down, and pack too little, and you’re buying a lot of what you need.
 It’s important to plan in advance and to do a dry run to ensure you’re able to pack what you most need.
-Though I generally pack a day or so before trips, for this trip to Colombia, I did a bit more planning.

 The great thing I learned is that I could have stayed much longer on a trip with what I brought.
-I would simply have to do laundry again.
-I might need a couple of other things, depending on where I would go, but overall, this packing would work.
-As I mentioned, it has become a game of sorts to me, a challenge to pack as minimally as possible for trips.
-Yes, I like a challenge!
+I would have to do laundry again.
+Depending on where I would go, I might need a couple of other things, but overall, this packing would work.

 I did have to check my teeny-tiny bag on the in-country flights.
 However, I didn’t pay any fees to do so.
-Also, I never had issues with the weight of my bag because it’s quite challenging to load it up too much when there is so little space!
+Also, I never had issues with the weight of my bag because it’s pretty challenging to load it up too much when there is so little space!
 I did manage to bring some small gifts home, so overall, my packing was a success!
 You can do it too.

-Disclaimer: MyFlyingLeap.com is a participant in the Amazon Services LLC Associates Program, as an Amazon Associate I earn from qualifying purchases.
+Disclaimer: MyFlyingLeap.com is a participant in the Amazon Services LLC Associates Program.
+As an Amazon Associate, I earn from qualifying purchases.
 Please see the Privacy Page for more information.

 You Might Also Like